pocoproject/poco/FAQ.md

 **A:** POCO builds out-of-the-box on many platforms.
 See [Building portion](http://pocoproject.org/docs/00200-GettingStarted.html#7) for your platform in the [Getting Started](http://pocoproject.org/docs/00200-GettingStarted.html) document.
 If things don't work according to the documentation, please let us know.
 If you find a problem and know how to fix it, please do and send us a [pull request](https://help.github.com/articles/using-pull-requests/).

---
 **Q:** Is there a coding style guide?

 **A:** [Yes](http://www.appinf.com/download/CppCodingStyleGuide.pdf).

---
 **Q:** Where can I find examples of POCO usage?

 **A:** Every POCO library comes with a set of small, fully-functional, example applications; the samples are located in the "samples" directory of each POCO library; additionally, the knowledge on usage of POCO can also be gained by studying and running unit tests, located under "testsuite" directory for each POCO library.

 **Q:** Why am I getting link errors?

-On Linux, see [Why does the order in which libraries are linked sometimes cause errors in GCC?
+**A:** On Linux, see [Why does the order in which libraries are linked sometimes cause errors in GCC?
 ](https://stackoverflow.com/questions/45135/why-does-the-order-in-which-libraries-are-linked-sometimes-cause-errors-in-gcc#409470)
 On Windows, make sure you are not mixing release/debug binaries.
 If neither of the above applies to your case, file an [issue](https://github.com/pocoproject/poco/issues).